-Dr. Setya and Dr. Hirst use the latest in advanced technology for accurate diagnosis, precise treatment planning and minimally invasive treatments.
+Dr. Setya, Dr. Hirst, and Dr. Bergman use the latest in advanced technology for accurate diagnosis, precise treatment planning and minimally invasive treatments.
 Read below and learn about the technology we use to ensure your treatments are of the highest quality.

 Cone Beam 3D CT Scanner

 Our Cone Beam 3D CT scanner takes a series of X-ray images in a 360° circle around your head.
 The images are computer-processed to produce crisp 3D 360° views of your teeth and jawbone.
 The doctors can view these images from any angle and magnify them for close inspection.

 These 3D images allow us to accurately evaluate the bone support of your teeth without having to use invasive procedures.
 We can use these images to precisely plan the treatment of bone loss and the placement of dental implants.

 The Perioscope is an advanced high-magnification miniature video camera that is placed into the pockets between your gums and teeth.
 We use the Perioscope during gum disease treatment to see deeply buried plaque and calculus deposits under your gum line that we could not detect before without periodontal surgery.
 This allows us to remove deeply buried deposits without surgical procedures in a large percentage of cases, making our gum disease treatment extremely thorough while being minimally invasive.